One Piece Film: Gold: Plot

-Luffy and Franky meet Raise Max, a legendary gambler and member of the Revolutionary Army who takes them through a dangerous pipe system to get to a seawater pipeline and wash the gold off to Luffy.
-They reach the pipeline after Max stops a giant spinning fan.
-Meanwhile, the rest of the Straw Hats and Carina sneak into the room containing the money, only to find themselves on a stage as part of a trap laid by Tesoro and Carina.
+Luffy and Franky make their way through a pipe system to get to a pump room with seawater that can wash the gold off Luffy.
+Meanwhile, the rest of the Straw Hats and Carina sneak into the supposed treasure room, only to find themselves on a stage as part of a trap laid by Tesoro.
 Tesoro reveals that he knows where Luffy and Franky are and attempts to drown them by flooding their location with seawater.
 He then attempts to execute Zoro, but when trying to release liquid gold from Gran Tesoro's fountains, seawater comes out instead.

-Carina's group reveals that they had intended for all of this to happen in order for the seawater to be released, and the seawater frees everyone from Tesoro's control by washing the gold dust off them.
-Luffy and Franky's group emerges from a fountain, and the Straw Hats reunite as Gran Tesoro's citizens and prisoners rise up against Tesoro and his crew.
-Intent on remaining in control, Tesoro blows up the hotel and forms it into golden armor for his subordinates and a giant golem that he occupies.
-The Straw Hats fight Tesoro's crew, and Luffy goes after Tesoro, but is overwhelmed.
-Marine forces led by Rob Lucci then attack Gran Tesoro, and Spandam captures Luffy.
-However, Sabo intercepts Lucci, and a child that Luffy inspired saves him from Spandam.
+The Straw Hats reveals that they had intended for all of this to happen in order for the seawater to be released and free everyone from Tesoro's control.
+Gran Tesoro's citizens and prisoners rise up against Tesoro and his crew.
+Marine forces then attack Gran Tesoro.

-The Straw Hats defeat Baccarat, Tanaka, and Dice, and Luffy uses Gear Four to destroy Tesoro's golem.
-Tesoro turns the golem into liquid gold, which traps everyone except Luffy.
-Tesoro attacks Luffy with a massive tendril of gold, but Luffy destroys it and defeats him, sending him flying into the Marine fleet where he is arrested.
-Everyone is freed from the gold, but Gran Tesoro then appears to go into a self-destruct protocol.
-Carina decides to stay behind while everyone else evacuates, and as the Straw Hats depart, they realize the protocol was false and Carina has control over Gran Tesoro.
+The Straw Hats defeat Baccarat, Tanaka and Dice, and Luffy uses Gear Four to defeat Tesoro, sending him flying into the Marine fleet where he is arrested.
+Gran Tesoro then appears to go into a self-destruct sequence.
+Carina volunteers to stay behind and steer the ship away while everyone else evacuates.
+After the Straw Hats depart, they realize the protocol was merely a fireworks countdown, and Carina has stolen the entire ship.
 As the Straw Hats are chased by the Marine fleet, Carina sails Gran Tesoro into the distance.